LucasAntonsen/CSC-445/README.md

 **Bonus: Alternate Cycling Avoidance**

-Using the performance oriented pivoting method, the Largest Coefficient Rule, in conjunction with the lexicographic method enables a fast and cycle free simplex method.
+Using the performance oriented pivoting method, the Largest Coefficient Rule, in conjunction with the Lexicographic Method enables a fast and cycle free simplex method.

 The lexicographic method is used in cases of degenerate dictionaries and compares degenerate leaving variables vector-wise.
 For instance, the vector (0, 2, 1) >L (0, 1, 1) since 2 > 1.

-The bonus follows uses the lexicographic comparison method outlined in: https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-251j-introduction-to-mathematical-programming-fall-2009/lecture-notes/MIT6_251JF09_lec06.pdf.
+The bonus follows the lexicographic comparison method outlined in: https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-251j-introduction-to-mathematical-programming-fall-2009/lecture-notes/MIT6_251JF09_lec06.pdf.

 This method selects the entering variable in a degenerate dictionary by the smallest lexicographic vector (row).

+If the argument bonus is supplied, the program uses `largest_Coef_Select()` to select the entering variable and `lexicographic_Handler()` to select the leaving variable.

+In `lexicographic_Handler()`, the program checks if the dictionary is degenerate using `degenerate_Check()`.
+If the dictionary is not degenerate, it performs the normal leaving variable selection method `leave_Select()`, otherwise, it uses the `find_Min()` function to find the lexicographic minimum row and this row is used as the leaving variable.